cyberbotics/webots-doc/automobile/simple-vehicles.md

 %end

-### MotorcycleSimple
+### TwoWheelerSimple

-Due to the presence of driver, the MotorcycleSimple PROTO nodes have a slightly different organisation.
-Similar to CarSimple, the MotorcycleSimple PROTO displayed bellow is just a common structure for the different versions of the motorcycles.
+Due to the presence of driver, the TwoWheelerSimple PROTO nodes have a slightly different organisation.
+Similar to CarSimple, the TwoWheelerSimple PROTO displayed bellow is just a common structure for the different versions of the two wheelers.

 ```
-PROTO MotorcycleSimple {
+PROTO TwoWheelerSimple {
   field       SFVec3f    translation             0 0.25 0
   field       SFRotation rotation                0 1 0 0
   vrmlField   SFColor    primaryColor            0.43 0.11 0.1